Header preview of Little Green site redesign, showing desktop & mobile final screens

-The existing Little Green website was outdated, cluttered, and not optimized for mobile devices, making it difficult for users to navigate and explore the business’s offerings.
-Customers struggled to find information about products and services, and the site didn’t translate the in-store customer experience.
-My task was to redesign the website to improve navigation, provide a smooth user experience, and better represent the business as a space for people to gather, connect, and enjoy a cup of coffee.
+The challenge was with Little Green's original website— it was outdated, cluttered, and not optimized for mobile devices.
+Customers struggled to find clear information about products, services and events; the site did not reflect the inviting in-store experience.
+My task was to redesign the site to improve navigation, provide a smooth user experience, and better represent the business as a place for people to connect, relax, and enjoy a cup of coffee.

 I conducted user interviews with Little Green’s customers to identify pain points in their current online experience.
 The insights I gathered were key to shaping the new design: